JoAplon/logo-maker/README.md

 ## Tests

 To test this project I used jest and I made multiple describe blocks in their own file.
 One for each of the shapes and one to make sure the shapes were rendering correctly.
 I was testing the expected output when each shape was selected.
+A class was made for each shape along with output to be rendered.
+The tests were given the expected value and run to make sure they matched the value in the shape classes.
+A parent class was made for the shapes which was extended onto the children.
+The shape test made sure the shapes were rendered correctly if at all.

 ## Questions